 In this recipe I took it a step further and added in a small piece of loofah to the soap for some exfoliating action (and it looks cool too!)

-I decided to buy a kit on Amazon for the loofah and the soap mold, here is the set:
+I decided to buy a kit on Amazon for the loofah and the soap mold.

 You could easily get these two items without the kit.
 I didn't have any loofah and this was just easy.
 One thing about the kit, the soap mold is very flimsy so you will need to put it on a solid wooden tray like I have pictured so you can move the soap and not have the mold move and spill.